GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 encoding, the body is split into parts, each with their own content length.

 Chunked encoding is pretty common when it comes to HTTP/1.1 _responses_, but very rare when it comes to _requests_.
-Because of this, Chrome a little worried about compatibility, so it's opt-in for now.
+Because of this, Chrome is a little worried about compatibility, so it's opt-in for now.

 {% Aside %}
-This isn't an issue for HTTP/2, as HTTP/2 data is always 'chunked', although it calls them [frames](https://developers.google.com/web/fundamentals/performance/http2#streams_messages_and_frames).
+This isn't an issue for HTTP/2, as HTTP/2 data is always 'chunked', although it calls the chunks [frames](https://developers.google.com/web/fundamentals/performance/http2#streams_messages_and_frames).
 Chunked encoding wasn't introduced until HTTP/1.1, so requests with streaming bodies will always fail on HTTP/1 connections.